 Notes

 - Use a plain artisan round loaf for this recipe, not sandwich bread.
-You’ll need the sturdiness of a loaf that’s been cut about an inch thick to stand up to these ingredients and flavors.
+You’ll need the sturdiness of a loaf that’s been cut an inch thick to stand up to these ingredients and flavors.

 Nutrition